Fireplace smoke

 Incorrectly built fireplace:

 If you have been able to rule out the possible causes listed above, faulty fireplace design is likely the reason for your fireplace smoke problem.
-There are critical parts of a fireplace that must be built to specific sizes in relation to other components.
+There are critical parts of a fireplace that must be built to specific sizes compared to other components.
 Flue volume and fireplace opening size ratios are extremely important.
-Other factors include smoke shelf construction, size and shape of the damper, chimney height in relation to peak of roof height and so on.
+Other factors include smoke shelf construction, size and shape of the damper, chimney height in relation to the peak of roof height and so on.

-Wall of Fire grate eliminates fireplace smokeHere's how to make your incorrectly built fireplace perform like a champ:
+Here's how to make your incorrectly built fireplace perform like a champ:

 Making your temperamental fireplace draft correctly while also enjoying a dramatic increase in heat output is well within your reach!
 Simply remove your current basket grate and replace it with our exclusive "Wall of Fire" vertical fireplace grate.
-Our revolutionary design re positions the entire fire and draft against the back wall of the fireplace.
+Our revolutionary design re-positions the entire fire and drafts against the back wall of the fireplace.
 All fireplace smoke is now tight to the back of the firebox.
-Other benefits of our unique grate include greater heat output and self-feeding operation which virtually eliminates fire tending.
+Other benefits of our unique grate include greater heat output and self-feeding operation, which virtually eliminates fire tending.